 In 1996, the results of the DNA testing conclusively established the innocence of the Ford Heights Four and corroborated the confessions, and Paula Gray again recanted her testimony against the defendants.

-In 1999, Cook County settled lawsuits filed by the innocent men — known as the “Ford Heights Four” — for $36 million, the largest civil rights payment in U.S. history.
+In 1999, Cook County settled lawsuits filed by the innocent men — known as the “Ford Heights Four” — for $36 million, at the time the largest civil rights payment in U.S. history.
 Williams’s share of the settlement was $12.8 million.
 In 2008, Gray’s suit against Cook County also settled for an additional $4 million.

 — Center on Wrongful Convictions